AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ![FTDI](https://github.com/AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/blob/main/ESP32-CAM-FTDI.png)

 For programming you have to connect IO0 to GND, RX/TX (crossed) and 5V/GND.
 Then press the "boot" button on the ESP32-CAM.
-After that you can start the upload process within the Arduino IDE (with FTDI USB-Serial port selected).
+After that, you can start the upload process within the Arduino IDE (with FTDI USB-Serial port selected).

 For normal start open IO0 from GND and press "boot" again.